agsight

 AI-mazing ways to sustain yield

 When developing, my biggest priority was speed-to-decision.
-So I built Agsight's AI pipeline to process phenology, growth, and local climate data in tandem and suggest exact next steps to diagnose which disease or pest; understand where and why it was spreading; and recommend what to do now.
+I built Agsight's AI pipeline to process phenology, growth, and climate data simultaneously and suggest exact next steps: which disease or pest is present, where and why it's spreading, and what to do now.

 diagnose and treat any plant disease or pest in seconds.